 About- Nearpod is a great learning tool.
-Teachers can make games and activities for their learners in a very hands on way.
+Teachers can make games and activities for their learners in a very hands-on way.
 This isn’t just a game format, but more of a learning tool.
-Again, there are many levels in NearPod for educators to use, one being a free version.
+Again, there are many levels in NearPod for educators to use, one is a free version.
 You can use this format to conduct great learning INTERACTIVE activities.
 You can make your own activities, buy some from others, or even take virtual field trips.

 How to Video for NearPod

 QR Scan & Learn Sight Word Printables Fry 1-100$25.00

 Sight Word Printables | Dolch BundleProduct on sale

 Do you Boom cards for Frys wordlists?